MiguelAHG/mahg-data-science/_posts/2021-12-15-agriHanda-Agricultural-Disaster-Risk-Web-App.md

 # The Competition Experience

 In June 2021, I read that there was an upcoming local competition in data science and analytics.
 This was the Project SPARTA Open Data Challenge, which was organized by the Development Academy of the Philippines and DOST-PCIEERD.
-The [Sparta Portal](https://sparta.dap.edu.ph/opendata/) provided open data about Butuan City, which is the \"commercial, industrial and administrative center\" of the Caraga region (\"Butuan City\", n.d.).
+The [Sparta Portal](https://sparta.dap.edu.ph/opendata/) provided open data about Butuan City, which is the "commercial, industrial and administrative center" of the Caraga region ("Butuan City", n.d.).
 Participants could then use this data to create cleaned datasets, datablogs, data journalism pieces, research papers, dashboards, predictive models, software applications, or visual storytelling pieces.

 While I looked through the provided datasets, I noticed that most of these were about vulnerability risk assessments of various aspects of the city against natural hazards.
 These aspects included agriculture, roads, bridges, schools, and others.
-Thus, out of the five available challenges in the competition, I chose to join the one entitled, \"Approach to innovations and innovative techniques to food sufficiency using data and technology.\" I would address potential risks to Butuan City's food sufficiency by focusing on the data about crops, fisheries, and livestock.
+Thus, out of the five available challenges in the competition, I chose to join the one entitled, "Approach to innovations and innovative techniques to food sufficiency using data and technology."
+I would address potential risks to Butuan City's food sufficiency by focusing on the data about crops, fisheries, and livestock.

-Thus, I formed a team with three of my schoolmates (Fiona Jao, Lorenzo Layug, and Yuri Dolorfino), and we entered the competition as the \"Datos Puti\" team.
+Thus, I formed a team with three of my schoolmates (Fiona Jao, Lorenzo Layug, and Yuri Dolorfino), and we entered the competition as the "Datos Puti" team.
 As team leader, I wrote planning documents, delegate tasks, set deadlines, and did the programming work.
 My members mainly helped with the first phase of the project, data cleaning.

 We divided the data files amongst ourselves, then we manually looked through each row and column to note missing or erroneous values.
 Based on our notes, I fixed some of the errors and wrote a Python program to automate the rest of the cleaning process.
 In the end, all of the data was combined into a single large dataset, which was organized into a hierarchy for ease of navigation.
 We would later submit this cleaned dataset alongside the web app so that government researchers could analyze it directly without having to use our app.

 Then, I programmed the agriHanda web app.
 The process was difficult, as I had to work on the app almost every night, balance it with my academic responsibilities, address seemingly unsolvable bugs.
 In the end, however, I was able to implement all three features of the app and submit it on time.

-Finally, during the recognition ceremony in November, we were given the \"Second Placer\" and \"Best in Ingenious Solution\" awards.
+Finally, during the recognition ceremony in November, we were given the "Second Placer" and "Best in Ingenious Solution" awards.
 I was proud of this because this was the first data science competition that I had ever joined.
 Furthermore, despite being a senior high school student at the time, I was able to perform well against the other eleven competing teams, most of whom were from the college and professional levels.

 # Reflection